GeraldPinkney/RapidResponse/RapidResponse/docs/README.md

 Be aware of the implicit logic built in for tolerances for datatable, and table upload ordering.
 When using DataTable for upload, make sure you're only loading the data you want. remove references.

 Also, currently no support built in for creating scenario, transacting, then rolling back or committing based on result.
+If you want to do this I would suggest creating scripts to manage the scenario (create, delete, commit), and add decorators.
+I did not do this myself as I wanted this to work without adding any resources (like additional scripts) to client environment.